-At the regional level, the GBV Prevention Network will focus on the retention of women & girls in the education system.
-The campaign will explore how discrimination and experiences of violence constrain girls’ ability to remain in and/or benefit from the current education system.
-Members of the Network will urge leaders and community members to ensure girls remain in school and complete their education
+At the regional level, the GBV Prevention Network focused on the retention of women & girls in the education system and explored discrimination and experiences of violence constrain girls’ ability to remain in and/or benefit from the current education system.
+Members of the Network urged leaders and community members to ensure girls remain in school and complete their education.

 The Action and Advocacy Kit

 This year’s GBV Prevention Network’s 16 Days of Activism Action and Advocacy Kit contains the following materials that organizations will use for their activism:

 - A Poster Discussion Guide aimed at facilitating discussions within your community

 - “Prevent Violence Against Women” bandanas for your public events